Myekman/bluebell-ceramics/README.md

 - [Font Awesome](https://fontawesome.com/)was used to create the icons used on the website.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS code for the website.
 - [W3C Validator](https://validator.w3.org/) was used to validate HTML code fot the website.
+- [pep8](https://pep8ci.herokuapp.com/) was used to validate python code.
 - VALIDATOR ADD HERE

 ## Testing